protontypes/agile-development-methods-and-strategies/README.md

 Systems engineering utilizes systems thinking principles to organize this body of knowledge.
 The individual outcome of such efforts, an engineered system, can be defined as a combination of components that work in synergy to collectively perform a useful function.[[8](https://en.wikipedia.org/wiki/Systems_engineering)]

-The V-model summarizes the main steps to be taken in conjunction with the corresponding deliverables within computerized system validation framework, or project life cycle development.
+The V-model summarizes the main steps to be taken in conjunction with the corresponding deliverables within a computerized system validation framework or project life cycle development.
 It describes the activities to be performed and the results that have to be produced during product development. [[9](https://en.wikipedia.org/wiki/V-Model)]

-The V models ensures two major aspects of your development with traceability:
+The V models ensure two major aspects of your development with traceability:
 * Are you building it right? **Validation:** The assurance that a product, service, or system meets the needs of the customer and other identified stakeholders.
 It often involves acceptance and suitability with external customers.
 Contrast with verification.

 * Are you building the right thing? **Verification:**  The evaluation of whether or not a product, service, or system complies with a regulation, requirement, specification, or imposed condition.
 It is often an internal process.
 Contrast with validation.